 You don’t have to arrange private transport for your guests – this is costly and unnecessary – but it is helpful to give some direction to your guests – after all, you want them to come!

-Other than guests having to make their way from the ceremony to reception, there is an additional service you could look to the book to help ease their traveling concerns.
+Other than guests having to make their way from the ceremony to reception, there is an additional service you could look at to help ease their traveling concerns.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.